Dan Howdle | September 27th, 2023

 The idea is, with this new cabling, that it enables you to juggle more devices simultaneously, which means your hub won’t groan if you’re trying to stream from Spotify and Netflix at the same time, while the kids are in the kitchen watching Peppa Pig on the tablet.

 If you still want the use of a landline phone, then the good news is that one is thrown in with this package.
 If you’re switching over from BT, you can keep your old phone number too.

 As part of this package, you get unlimited weekend calls to landlines and numbers on Virgin Mobile, which is half decent.

 Virgin will allow you to add more talk time to your plan, if that’s something you require.
 For example, you can add Talk More Weekends, which includes all UK mobiles into your allowance.
 There’s also a Talk More International Anytime offer, where you can stay in touch with family and friends who live overseas.

 The thing that is going to swing this is whether you’re adamant you want the Sky Sports channels.
-While Virgin have a Ultimate Oomph package that offers these, as do a few of the upgraded Big Bundle packages, the basic Bigger Bundle package doesn’t.
-However, if that’s of no concern, this is one of the best Virgin Media bundles, and is fantastic for a household that is looking for fast broadband, a quality DVR/set-top box, and some decent telly thrown in to boot.
+Although Virgin offers its Ultimate Volt package which includes the Sky Sport channels, as do a few of the upgraded Big Bundle packages, the basic Bigger Bundle package doesn’t.
+However, if that’s of no concern, this is one of the best Virgin Media bundles, and is fantastic for a household that is looking for fast broadband, a quality DVR/set-top box, and some decent telly thrown in t'boot.

-If broadband speed is your priority, then Virgin Media are the one to look at.
-If you’re streaming a lot of media and have multiple people in the house wanting to do the same thing, then this is a winner for you.
-You get 100Mbps to play with, which is not to be sniffed at.
-Plus, should you want to downgrade at all, you get the same kit with all bundles.
+If broadband speed is your priority, then Virgin Media is the one to look at.
+If you’re streaming a lot of media and have multiple people in the house wanting to do the same thing, as well as gamers downloading regularly, you can select some very fast broadband that's going to keep the whole household happy.